Solinea/goldstone-server/docs/HACKING.md

    Copy this [postactivate](https://gist.github.com/jxstanford/6ee6cc61143113776d0d#file-postactivate) script into your `$WORKON_HOME/goldstone-server/bin` folder, overwriting the original.
 Then:

     $ workon goldstone-server
+    $ pip install -r requirements.txt
-    $ pip install tox
+    $ pip install -r test-requirements.txt

 ## Install the Development OpenStack VM

-For convenience, you can [download an OpenStack VM image](https://a248.e.akamai.net/cdn.hpcloudsvc.com/he27fba417855517f7da9656d4eedbfdc/prodaw2//RDO-kilo-20150902.ova) with a Kilo version of [RDO](https://www.rdoproject.org/Main_Page).
-Once downloaded, import the VM into VirtualBox.
+Though Goldstone is intended to work with any supported cloud, it is suggested that you use [this VM with RDO Kilo installed](https://a248.e.akamai.net/cdn.hpcloudsvc.com/he27fba417855517f7da9656d4eedbfdc/prodaw2//RDO-kilo-20150902.ova) Once the download has completed, import the VM into VirtualBox by double-clicking on the downloaded file.

 ## Configure VirtualBox Networking

 The recommended developement environment uses a prebuilt OpenStack image.
 This section assumes that the image has been downloaded and imported into VirtualBox.
 The `configure_vbox.sh` script in `$PROJECT_HOME/goldstone-server/bin` sets up the following aspects of networking:

-* Creates a new host-only network
+* Creates a new host-only network for OpenStack
 * Ensures that the OpenStack VM has the correct network interfaces
 * Creates a DHCP server on the host-only network
 * Configures NAT rules for docker VM